gb160/gb160.github.io/info.md

 <a href="https://paypal.me/fccdjifly/15GBP" class="donate"><img src="https://gb160.github.io/paypal.png" width="200" alt="Donate" class="center"></a>

 Please put your email address in the PayPal reference so I know who you are, and send me a quick email confirming your payment has been made, PayPal notifications are very often late/non existent.

-**Note: If you email me and get no response, please check your spam/junk folder.
+**Note: If you email me and get no reply, please check your spam/junk folder.
 I respond to every email.**
-**Also please note that many Russian email domains block emails from ProtonMail (because they're encrypted), so if your email address end with '.ru' please use a different one.
+**Also please note that many Russian email domains block emails from ProtonMail, so if your email address end with '.ru' please use a different one.
 Gmail/Hotmail/iCloud etc all work fine.**

 # Contact and Support